Jumanji

 Jumanji is an American media franchise, based on the children's book Jumanji (1981) and its sequel Zathura (2002), written by Chris Van Allsburg.
 The first film was produced by TriStar Pictures, and subsequent films by Columbia Pictures, both subsidiaries of Sony Pictures.
 The franchise follows the adventures of various people who find themselves imperiled when playing an enchanted game that comes with a variety of dangerous jungle elements that the players must survive as they play.
 Ultimately, the only way to end the disruptions is to finish the game while enduring its dangers.

 The franchise includes the films Jumanji (1995), Zathura: A Space Adventure (2005), Jumanji: Welcome to the Jungle (2017), Jumanji: The Next Level (2019) and an animated television series which aired from 1996 to 1999.
-An untitled sequel to Jumanji: The Next Level has been announced as releasing on December 11, 2026.
+A fifth film titled Jumanji: Open World, is set to be released on December 25, 2026.
 The first film received mixed reviews from critics, while the three follow-up films received positive critical response.
 The films have grossed $2 billion collectively at the global box office.